 If you don’t have your own bike, or don’t want to take it, you can easily fly into Germany and hire one.
 Just make sure to ask how to get from the airport to the rental agency- not all of them are at the airport itself and you might need to book a taxi.

 To rent a motorcycle in Germany most places will expect you to be:

-- 21 years or over, depending on the company’s rental policy;
+- Minimum age of 25 years, depending on the company’s rental policy.

 - Have a valid driving licence with at least 2 years experience

 - Show identification (identity card for EU citizens or a valid passport for other nationalities)

 Make sure you have proof that you can take the vehicle across a border if that’s what you’re planning to do.